Bb Annotate replaced New Box View on August 10, 2020. The transition happened automatically. No additional configuration needs to happen.

 H. Search: Search the submission for specific text.

 I. Content Library: Create a bank of reusable comments.
 You can add, edit, delete, and search comments in the library.
 You can also add a comment directly to the submission page from the menu.
+Select the plus sign to add a new comment to the Content Library.
+You can Place comment, Copy to Clipboard, Edit, or Delete content from the library.
+Type keywords or phrases to search for saved comments.

 The Content Library is only available in SaaS environments.